 If an NBA player gets a jump shot blocked, does it change the way he plays the rest of the game?
 You can imagine there could be a psychological effect like a loss of confidence, or a conscious/subconscious decision to try harder to avoid being blocked again which could harm shooting efficiency.
-Basketball statistics legend Dean Oliver recently Tweeted that claim it has a big effect on Steph Curry and basketball players in general.
+Basketball statistics legend Dean Oliver recently Tweeted the claim that it has a big effect on Steph Curry and basketball players in general.
 But is it actually true?
 And how big is the effect?
-Let’s look at some data.
+Let's look at some data.

 Here's the plan:

 Doing this requires a lot of play-by-play game data that allows me to look specifically at jump shots (no dunks).
 One source of this data I found was BasketballValue.com.
 They have data from 2005-2012; however, the first season is in a different format so I am ignoring it.
 So I have 6 seasons of data, from the 2006-2007 season up through last year.
 They do not (yet?) have data for this year, so all of the analysis below does not include the 2012-2013 season.